northern-information/flashcrash.net/_pages/mission.md

 We are...

+- ... here to be changed by the world.
+- ... here to be changed by each other.
+- ... here to change each other.
 - ... a celebration of livecoding.
 - ... root(-kit)ed in the global livecoding scene.
 - ... anchored by the rallying cry "show us your screens!"